-The TSB41AB3 provides a 1.86-V nominal bias voltage at the TPBIAS terminal for port termination.
-The PHY contains three independent TPBIAS circuits.
+The TSB41AB2 provides a 1.86-V nominal bias voltage at the TPBIAS terminal for port termination.
 This bias voltage, when seen through a cable by a remote receiver, indicates the presence of an active connection.
-This bias voltage source must be stabilized by an external filter capacitor of 1 μ F.
+This bias voltage source must be stabilized by an external filter capacitor of 1 μF.
+TPBIAS is close to VDD when an active port is not connected to another node.

-The line drivers in the TSB41AB3, operating in a high-impedance current mode, are designed to work with external $112-\Omega$ line-termination resistor networks in order to match the $110-\Omega$ cable impedance.
+The line drivers in the TSB41AB2 operate in a high-impedance current mode, and are designed to work with external 112- $\Omega$ line-termination resistor networks in order to match the 110- $\Omega$ cable impedance.
 One network is provided at each end of a twisted-pair cable.
-Each network is composed of a pair of series-connected $56-\Omega$ resistors.
-The midpoint of the pair of resistors that is directly connected to the twisted-pair A terminals is description (continued)
+Each network is composed of a pair of series-connected 56-Ω resistors.
+The midpoint of the pair of resistors that is directly connected to the twisted-pair-A terminals is connected to its corresponding TPBIAS voltage terminal.
+The midpoint of the pair of resistors that is directly description (continued)

-connected to its corresponding TPBIAS voltage terminal.
-The midpoint of the pair of resistors that is directly connected to the twisted-pair B terminals is coupled to ground through a parallel R-C network with recommended values of 5 k Ω and 220 pF.
-The values of the external line-termination resistors are designed to meet the standard specifications when connected in parallel with the internal receiver circuits.
+connected to the twisted-pair-B terminals is coupled to ground through a parallel R-C network with recommended values of 5 k $\Omega$ and 220 pF.
+The values of the external line termination resistors are designed to meet the standard specifications when connected in parallel with the internal receiver circuits.
 An external resistor connected between the R0 and R1 terminals sets the driver output current, along with other internal operating currents.
-This current setting resistor has a value of 6.34 k Ω ±1%.
+This current setting resistor has a value of 6.34 k $\Omega \pm 1.0\%$ .

-When the power supply of the TSB41AB3 is off while the twisted-pair cables are connected, the TSB41AB3 transmitter and receiver circuitry presents a high-impedance signal to the cable and does not load the TPBIAS voltage at the other end of the cable.
+When the power supply of the TSB41AB2 is off while the twisted-pair cables are connected, the TSB41AB2 transmitter and receiver circuitry presents a high impedance to the cable and does not load the TPBIAS voltage at the other end of the cable.
+Fail-safe circuitry blocks any leakage path from the port back to the device power plane.

-When the TSB41AB3 is used without one or more of the ports brought out to a connector, the twisted-pair terminals of the unused ports must be terminated for reliable operation.
-For each unused port, the TPB+ and TPB- terminals can be tied together and then pulled to ground through a 1-k Ω resistor, or the TPB+ and TPB- terminals can be connected to the suggested termination network.
-The TPA+ and TPA- terminals of an unused port can be left unconnected.
-The TPBIAS terminal can be connected through a 1- μ F capacitor to ground or left floating.
+When the TSB41AB2 is used with one of the ports not brought out to a connector, the twisted-pair terminals of the unused port must be terminated for reliable operation.
+For each unused port, the TPB+ and TPB- terminals should be tied together and then pulled to ground through a $1-k\Omega$ resistor, or the TPB+ and TPB- terminals should be connected to the suggested termination network.
+The TPA+ and TPA- terminals of an unused port may be left unconnected.
+The TPBIAS terminal should be connected to a $1-\mu$ F capacitor to ground or left floating.

 The TESTM, SE, and SM terminals are used to set up various manufacturing test conditions.
-For normal operation, it is recommended that the TESTM terminal be connected to V{DD} through a 1-k Ω resistor, and SE be tied to ground through a 1-k Ω resistor, while SM is connected directly to ground.
+For normal operation, the TESTM terminal should be connected to $V{DD}$ through a 1-k $\Omega$ resistor, SE should be tied to ground through a 1-k $\Omega$ resistor, and SM should be connected directly to ground.

-Four package terminals are used as inputs to set the default value for four configuration status bits in the self-ID packet and are tied high through a 1-k Ω resistor or hardwired low as a function of the equipment design.
+Four package terminals are used as inputs to set the default value for four configuration status bits in the self-ID packet, and are tied high through a 1-k $\Omega$ resistor or hardwired low as a function of the equipment design.
 The PC0-PC2 terminals are used to indicate the default power-class status for the node (the need for power from the cable or the ability to supply power to the cable).
 See Table 9 for power-class encoding.
-The C/LKON terminal is used as an input to indicate that the node is a contender either for isochronous resource manager (IRM) or for bus manager (BM).
+The C/LKON terminal is used as an input to indicate that the node is a contender for either isochronous resource manager (IRM) or bus manager (BM).